Introducing, Live from the Living Room Stage…

 The Graves Eight in Band Together’s first music video!

-Band Together is a membership offering a new digital album every month of valuable resources that parents can use to encourage and enable their children to explore music and music-making in all of its aspects.
+Band Together is inspiration and education, a way for families to learn about music together, and a tool that parents can use to encourage and enable their children to explore music and music-making in all of its aspects.
 Our mission: to encourage families to make music together.
-We want to create a culture of multi-generational musicians who pass their passion for music down to their children and grandchildren.
+We want to help create a culture of multi-generational musicians who pass their passion for music down to their children and grandchildren.
 We envision fathers, mothers, kids, and grandkids forming family music groups and playing music together, whether folk, rock, country, bluegrass, jazz, gospel, or reggae.